 Ink and pencil on toned paper, fragments of found photographs.
 Series of 44.

-These prints were later collaged with small pieces of found photos depicting fragments of anonymous and unrecognisable landscapes.
-Landscape here is used as a direct opposite of the Holodomor’s traces in postmemory of subsequent generations, since mass deaths by hunger leave no traces in the landscape – unlike many other massive collective traumas which have their exact geographic locations and their traces can still exist in the landscape in the form of ‘places of memory’.
+The ink prints document the thrown-away food while fragments of found black-and-white photographs of unrecognisable landscapes demonstrate the lack of the famine’s traces in the landscape – unlike many collective traumas which have exact geographic locations and present in the landscape in the form of ‘places of memory’.

 March 7th, 2018

 breakfast porridge left in the saucepan

 March 18th, 2018 — breakfast

 April 18th, 2018